mkeyno/Small-Raspberry-Picker-Robot/README.md

 OpenCV is very popular open source image processor with c++ core code which can run and warped in different platform such as Java, Python, as we use Raspberry pi as core processor board thus I choose python programing under the Linux environment. it is easy to install and programing on Raspberry pi boards, but as it may take long time to installation, I suggest use at least version 3 and about. here is to good site for [installation](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) and [programing](https://pythonprogramming.net/raspberry-pi-camera-opencv-face-detection-tutorial/) under python script

+ [*ROS*](https://github.com/ros) is an ideal platform for robotic projects, its provide data exchange media for different part of a robot and similar to the encapsulation/modulation programming concept but in the hardware and physical module level.
+ROS use MQTT protocol(similar) for exchange data between robot parts, for example, object detection module sends (publish) the coordinates of the object to ROS main core, then a robot arm which is subscribed to such information receive data and act accordingly. the power of ROS programming is, you can make a program with desired  hardware and language and just need to initiate the MQTT  protocol to bridge the media between main core

 ## Robot function algorithm ##